 - Avoid walking in tall grass and stay on the centre of paths.

 - Cover up.
-Wear long sleeves and pants.
+Wear long- sleeved shirts and pants.

-- Wear light coloured clothing to spot ticks easier
+- Wear light coloured clothing to spot ticks easily.

 - Tuck your pants into your socks and wear closed toed shoes.